vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 -  The properties through which you provide metadata about the plugin
 -  The `register` function that will be called during dashboard initialization and before the Dashboard component is mounted.
-This is where your code has changed to register customizations and enhancements.
+This is where your code can register customizations and enhancements.
 -  (Optional) The `onPluginLoaded` lifecycle function that will be called as the plugin assets are loaded and before dashboard initialization
 -  (Optional) The `onPluginUnload` lifecycle function that will be called when the Dashboard component